Forensic polymer engineering: Hydrolysis

 Most step-growth polymers can suffer hydrolysis in the presence of water, often a reaction catalysed by acid or alkali.
 Nylon for example, will degrade and crack rapidly if exposed to strong acids, a phenomenon well known to people who accidentally spill acid onto their tights.

 The broken fuel pipe caused a serious accident when diesel fuel poured out from a van onto the road.
 A following car skidded and the driver was seriously injured when she collided with an oncoming lorry.
 Scanning electron microscopy or SEM showed that the nylon connector had fractured by stress corrosion cracking due to a small leak of battery acid.
 Nylon is susceptible to hydrolysis in contact with sulfuric acid, and only a small leak of acid would have sufficed to start a brittle crack in the injection moulded connector by a mechanism known as stress corrosion cracking, or SCC.
 The crack took about 7 days to grow across the diameter of the tube, hence the van driver should have seen the leak well before the crack grew to a critical size.
 He did not, therefore resulting in the accident.
 The fracture surface showed a mainly brittle surface with striations indicating progressive growth of the crack across the diameter of the pipe.
 Once the crack had penetrated the inner bore, fuel started leaking onto the road.
 Diesel is especially hazardous on road surfaces because it forms a thin oily film that cannot be seen easily by drivers.
 It is akin to black ice in lubricity, so skids are common when diesel leaks occur.
 The insurers of the van driver admitted liability and the injured driver was compensated.

 Polycarbonate is susceptible to alkali hydrolysis, the reaction simply depolymerising the material.
 Polyesters are prone to degrade when treated with strong acids, and in all these cases, care must be taken to dry the raw materials for processing at high temperatures to prevent the problem occurring.

 UV degradation

 Many polymers are also attacked by UV radiation at vulnerable points in their chain structures.
 Thus polypropylene suffers severe cracking in sunlight unless anti-oxidants are added.
 The point of attack occurs at the tertiary carbon atom present in every repeat unit, causing oxidation and finally chain breakage.
 Polyethylene is also susceptible to UV degradation, especially those variants that are branched polymers such as LDPE.
 The branch points are tertiary carbon atoms, so polymer degradation starts there and results in chain cleavage, and embrittlement.
-In the example shown at left, carbonyl groups were easily detected by IR spectroscopy from a cast thin film.
+In the example shown at right, carbonyl groups were easily detected by IR spectroscopy from a cast thin film.
 The product was a road cone that had cracked in service, and many similar cones also failed because an anti-UV additive had not been used.